waeljammal/blackswan-angular-test/README.md

 BlackSwan github API test, built with AngularJS / Karma / Jasmine / Webpack

-Only tested in chrome so please test in Chrome.

 Two branches:
 - master is ES6
 - typescript uses ES7 Features and Decoratorators